mongodb/mongodbatlas-cloudformation-resources/README.md

    * Review the [AWS IP address ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and contact AWS Support directly who can help confirm the CIDR range to be used in your Atlas PAK IP Whitelist.

 ### Error: The CFN stack remains in the `CREATE_IN_PROGRESS` state before failing after an hour or so
-This issue is cause by wrong trust relationships associated to the role used to activate the CFN resources and/or run the CFN stack.
+The problem is caused by incorrect trust relationships linked to the role used for activating CFN resources or running the CFN stack.
+To resolve the issue, ensure that your IAM role's trust relationships include resources.cloudformation.amazonaws.com, cloudformation.amazonaws.com, lambda.amazonaws.com.
+The following YAML code shows an example of the correct trust relationships:
-You should make sure that the trust relationships of your IAM role have `resources.cloudformation.amazonaws.com`, `cloudformation.amazonaws.com`, `lambda.amazonaws.com`.
-Here an example of correct trust relationships:
 ```yaml
  AssumeRolePolicyDocument:
     Version: '2012-10-17'